Traumatic Brain Injury Attorney in Wyoming

 What Is a Traumatic Brain Injury?

-A traumatic brain injury often referred to as a TBI or just a brain injury, refers to an injury to the brain that disrupts the brain’s normal activity.
+A traumatic brain injury, often referred to as a TBI or just a brain injury, refers to an injury to the brain that disrupts the brain’s normal activity.
+Traumatic brain injuries may be either open or closed wounds.

 A traumatic brain injury can be caused by: